IntelLabs/MMPano/CONTRIBUTING.md

 ### License

-The Intel HERACLES P-ISA Tools project is licensed under the terms in [LICENSE](https://github.com/IntelLabs/hec-p-isa-tools/blob/main/LICENSE).
+The Intel MMPano project is licensed under the terms in [LICENSE](https://github.com/IntelLabs/MMPano/blob/main/LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work